Privacy Notice: Applicants

 For more details please contact the Information Governance Manager.

 To assess your application to study here, the University uses the information you provide on your UCAS application form or other type of application form, as well as any supporting documents, references or records from interviews provided as part of the admissions process.
-If you are an international applicant and apply through one of our approved Agents, we will also use information about you provided by the Agent.
+If you are an international applicant and apply through one of our approved agents, we will also use information about you provided by the agent.

-If we decide to offer you a place on a course, we will also collect information about whether or not you have certain types of criminal convictions, which may include conducting a check with the Disclosure and Barring Service.
+If we decide to offer you a place on a course, we will also collect information about whether or not you have certain types of criminal convictions.
+This may include conducting a check with the Disclosure and Barring Service.
+If you are an international applicant with an offer of a place on a course, we may also use information generated via our automated interview tool called Enroly.
+This measures your English language ability and your reasons for wanting to study in the UK.

 When you apply to study at UCLan, we will use your information for the purposes set out below.
 The application process starts when you submit your application and ends when you successfully enrol.